modelscope/evalscope/docs/en/user_guides/stress_test.md

     def parse_responses(self,
                         responses: List,
                         request: Any=None,
-                        **kwargs:Any) -> Tuple[int, int]:
+                        **kwargs: Any) -> Tuple[int, int]:
-        """Parser responses and return number of request and response tokens.
+        """Parse responses and return number of request and response tokens.

         Args:
-            responses (List[bytes]): List of http response body, for stream output, there are multiple responses, each is bytes, for general only one. request (Any): The request body.
+            responses (List[bytes]): List of HTTP response bodies.
+For stream output, there are multiple responses, each is bytes, for general only one. request (Any): The request body.